oscarsandford/applebot/README.md

 $drawaugust or $da		// draw a card from the August Trading Cards collection
 $mycollection or $ma  		// display the message author's card collection
 $drawtarot or $dt		// draw a card from the Tavern Arcana
+$describecard <cname>	// returns a preview of the card with cname, if it exists
 $resetmc     			// reset the card collection of the user that called it
 ```